javalin/website/_posts/tutorials/2018-09-27-javalin-graalvm-example.md

 ```

 Since the value of someVariable is not known at compile time, the compiler can not know whether to include “SomeClazz”.
 Not to mention that it’s just a string, and the compiler has to search for this class on the classpath at compile time.
 If the compiler decides to include this class, it will just do that and throw an error if the class is not found.
 That’s nice.
 However, this is only best-effort.
 There is no guarantee that all required classes are included at compile time - which means that classes may be missing, and runtime errors are thrown when they are being instantiated.
-There’s many more limitations, for a full reference head over to GraalVM’s [documentation](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md).
+There are many more limitations, for a full reference head over to GraalVM’s [documentation](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md).
 As a proof of concept, I was looking for a rest library without excess usage of reflect.
 Obviously it’s not spring boot - I chose [javalin.io](https://javalin.io).
 It’s just a rest library on top of Jetty, that’s it.

 Getting started
 ===============